-• salt and pepper to taste – you can also add any additional seasonings here!
+• Salt and pepper to taste – You can also add any additional seasonings here!

 How to Make Hummus Pasta